 SENTINEL 10218 'PBA 39'

 Also at Cranmore is the privately owned 10218 'PBA 39', sister of Port of Bristol Sentinel PBA 42.
 It was built in May 1965 and overall approximately 90 of these 0-6-0SR class LBS were built.
-This locomtive is currently in working order and was restored in 2011 to its original Oxford Blue livery, yellow and black lining, with red and white buffer beams (PBA 42 is due to be restored to the later style, with yellow and black chevron buffer beams and skirts).
+This locomotive is currently in working order and was restored in 2011 to its original Oxford Blue livery, yellow and black lining, with red and white buffer beams (PBA 42 is due to be restored to the later style, with yellow and black chevron buffer beams and skirts).
 It was one of the last operational locomotives at Avonmouth Docks, going from there into preservation at the Dean Forest Railway in 1984, before coming to Cranmore in 1999.

 Sentinel 10218